Marketing, Sales & Outreach Manager

 Production Assistance/Fiscal Sponsorship

 Please note this is not a production internship.
-All work is done in our Manhattan office.
+All work is done remotely or in our Manhattan office.

 Qualifications & Time Commitment

 Qualified candidates will demonstrate excellent communication and organizational skills, and the ability to multi-task and work independently.
 Familiarity with internet research and the Microsoft Office suite necessary.
 Knowledge of and interest in feminist media a plus.
 Interns are asked to work a minimum of 15 hours per week during the school year and 24 hours per week in the summer.
 Duration is flexible to meet university requirements, but a minimum commitment of three months is optimal.
 All interns will be required to sign an Internship Letter of Agreement that outlines the duration and schedule of their internship.